 Progent's Consulting and Support Services for Microsoft Server Technology

-For small and mid-sized businesses throughout the United States, Progent's Microsoft-certified consultants offer network help and professional consulting services for the entire array of Microsoft .NET Enterprise Servers and Windows Servers.
-Progent's migration, integration, optimization, and support capabilities include network design, configuration, and administration outsourcing for
+For small and mid-sized businesses throughout the U.S., Progent's Microsoft-authorized experts can provide computer assistance and IT consulting support for the whole array of Microsoft .NET servers and Windows Servers.
+Progent's planning, installation, update, and support services cover network design, deployment, and administration outsourcing for

-Standard Call Center Services or Co-managed Help Desk Call Center Support, certified
+Standard Help Desk Support or Co-managed Call Center Support, comprehensive

 ProSight Virtual Hosting services.

-In case your organization is looking for immediate online help from a Microsoft certified consultant, refer to Progent's Emergency Online Computer Help.
+In case your business requires immediate remote support from a Microsoft certified consultant, go to Progent's Urgent Remote Network Support.

-Read more concerning Progent's Support Services for Microsoft .NET Servers.
+Read more about Progent's Support Services for Microsoft .NET Server Technology.